-- Steps to manage mistakes and setbacks:
+Steps to manage mistakes and setbacks:

-- Examine your assumptions about mistakes.

-- Challenge self-defeating attributions.

-- Learn something positive from every situation.

-- Decide on a plan of action to attempt new scripts based on new attributions.
+- Examine your assumptions about mistakes. - $\bullet \ \ Challenge \ self-defeating \ attributions.$ - Learn something positive from every situation. - Decide on a plan of action to attempt new scripts based on new attributions.

-The Lessons of Resilience: Maintaining Your Resilient Lifestyle
+The Lessons of Resilience: Maintaining a Resilient Lifestyle